 - Increased Security – Due to the restricted access of the physical machine, a local server is much more difficult for a would-be cyber attacker to steal or corrupt your data.
 Having a dedicated local server provides exceptionally high security that can be valuable for businesses of any size.

 - Predictable Demand – Did you know that cloud servers occasionally go offline for maintenance?
 That’s right, and the timing is usually out of your control.
 A local server lets you perform maintenance on your time.

 - Manage Your Own Server – Any idea what it’s like to spend 10+ years’ operating a grey-area business and suddenly you’re told you have to track and trace your entire cannabis inventory to be reported to the government?
 Our Implementation Specialist, Matthew Ledbetter, will tell you first-hand that it’s a trying experience.
-Having physical control of your server provides added peace of mind for the extra cautious operator who still doesn’t trust anyone but themselves with their cannabis software or cannabis POS inventory data.
+Having physical control of your server provides added peace of mind for the extra cautious operator who still doesn’t trust anyone but themselves with their cannabis software or DIspensary POS System inventory data.
 We demonstrate a perfect track record of data security for both our business and 100% of our customers.

 Fast forward to 2017 and the technology is finally right for the cannabis industry.
 We now offer the option for BioTrackTHC customers to utilize the AWS Cloud Hosting service as an alternative to your local server, which employs world-class data security standards used by the likes of the CIA.
 Here’s why:

 - Cost-Effective – Having a local server can sometimes mean dedicated IT support (depending on the size of your business), which not all cannabis businesses have.
 By utilizing a cloud server, the majority of IT and maintenance needs are covered in your monthly costs.